afeezazeez/cart-analytics/README.md

 ```
 You should be able to visit your app at your laravel app base url e.g http://localhost:8000 or http://cart-analytics.test/ (Provided you use Laravel Valet).

-# Decisions
-- Along with the products that were removed from basket before checkout returned by the api, I also returned the cart and user details too.
-- Products added to basket, removed but later added aren't returned.

 Api postman documentation - https://documenter.getpostman.com/view/9428869/2s9YeD9ZNG

 ## Test credentials